powersj/whatsthis/README.md

 See `whatsthis help` for a full list of modules and more information on options.

-## API Usage
+## API

-`whatsthis` offers several structs and functions to help determine the cloud, container, virtualization, and the underlying hardware of a system.
+whatsthis offers several structs and functions to help determine the cloud, container, virtualization, and the underlying hardware of a system.
 Users can take advantage of these in their own code: